Upcoming and Past Events

-Join us on May 5 in the Bioethics Village (University Hall 4500) for our End of Year Celebration as we come together to mark an incredible year of academic achievement and meaningful conversation.
-The gathering will offer an opportunity to celebrate our graduating seniors, connect with fellow students and faculty, and reflect on the Bioethics community we’ve built together.
+On May 5, 2026, in the Bioethics Village (University Hall 4500), we hosted our End of Year Celebration to mark an incredible year of academic achievement and meaningful conversation.
+The gathering offered an opportunity to celebrate our graduating seniors, connect with fellow students and faculty, and reflect on the vibrant community we’ve built together.
+We also announced Gabriella Robbins, our Spring 2026 Bioethics Research Assistant, as the winner of our inaugural Bioethics Essay Contest.

 Tell Them You Love Me Lecture